Table of Contents

 In May 2020, Everlywell announced to have received an Emergency Use Authorization from the U.S. Food and Drug Administration.
 This authorization was for a COVID-19 test for the collection of samples at home, currently available for $109.
 This price covers products and services such as overnight shipping, lab processing fees, physician review and diagnosis, and kit components.
 Everlywell claims to not making any profits from selling COVID-19 tests.

 To take the test, a customer completes an online screening, collects their sample via a nasal swab, and receives a digital report within 24-48 hours.
 A telehealth consultation is available free of charge once the results are received.
 The test analyzes the presence or absence of RNA from the SARS-CoV-2 coronavirus.

 Note the Everlywell tests are not a substitute for seeking professional medical advice.
-The tests are not intended to diagnose or to treat disease but to only provide guidance when you speak with your physician.
-Once the report is produced, the company recommends that customers consult their physician for diagnosis or treatment.
+With the exception of certain diagnostic test panels, Everlywell tests are not intended to diagnose or to treat disease but to only provide guidance when you speak with your physician.
+Once the report is produced, the company recommends that customers consult their physician for diagnosis or treatment concerning personal care.